noec764/erpnext/docs/dooks/collaboration/articles/adding-file-as-a-attachment.md

 <!-- add-breadcrumbs -->
 #Adding File as a Attachment

-Dooks allows to attach files with documents.
+Dokie allows to attach files with documents.
 User with a read permission on particular document will also be able to access files attached with it.

 ###Attach New File